broadcastt/broadcastt-docs/content/references-rest-api.md

 ### GET users

-Users endpoint can be used to retrieve users' ids who are subscribed to a specific presence channel.
+Users endpoint can be used to retrieve a list of user ids which belongs to users who has an active subscription to a specific presence channel.

 ```
 /apps/<id>/channels/<name>/users